mikkokallio/docker2021/part1/commands_and_outputs.md

 The README.md file in that repo gives a `docker run` command that enables mounting a `json` file to persist changes made within the container.

-Image location in Docker Hub: TO BE ADDED
+Image location in Docker Hub: https://hub.docker.com/repository/docker/mkallio/mitodo

 # Exercise 1.16: Heroku